mallika1109/Weather-App-Using-Flask/README.md

 ## :sunny: Weather-App-Using-Flask :cloud_with_lightning_and_rain:
 ## Made as a Final Project For CS50x

-### in this app you can add any city to check the weather and remove it
+### in this app you can add any city to check the weather and remove it (uses openweatherapi)

 ### to use this app type the following in cmd: